EmileBedard/cart253/Projects/mod-jam/README.md

 > This program is utilizing the [p5.js](https://p5js.org) library and functions

-> This game is adapting the original **Frog Frog Frog** game by Pippin Barr.
+### This game is adapting the original **Frog Frog Frog** game by Pippin Barr.
 Here is every modification that was implemented:
--
+- The new wood frog theme was added!
+This adds a new objective, reaching maximum glycogen and freezing hibernation.
+It also affected the visual aspect of the frog.
+I drew the complete brown body with the two eyes to mimic the real wood frogs.
+- New insects appeared with new moving patterns!
+The fly got some new buzzing wings and a wavy flying pattern, an unsure ant appeared that goes back and forth and finally a twirly spider that moves in circles.
+- A new starting and ending screen was added! with the big fly in the title screen that you have to eat to start the game.
 ## Screenshot(s)

 Still of main menu of the game